top of page

 Sanding A Piece Of Wood Found On A Fly Tip In Codnor To Create A Base For The Vessel, Continuing The Approach Of Working With What Is Given & Bringing Care & Value To The Discarded

 What this process revealed was not only something about the agents, but about evaluation through practice.
 The first response is not always the right one.
 Testing is not a sideline; it is part of the work itself.
+There was disappointment in that 'failure.'
+There was grief in that.
+There was also fear, the fear of not getting it right and having to begin again.

 Alongside this sat another tension, the expectation to arrive at a resolved outcome within a defined timeframe.
 To produce something coherent, legible and professionally acceptable.
 But community work does not adhere to fixed timelines, and understanding does not always arrive when expected.